doug-wade/tybalt/packages/website/pages/props-guide.md

 });
 ```

-All props are passed as observables with the same name as the first argument to setup.
-Each observable
+All props are passed as reactives with the same name as the first argument to setup.
+Each reactive
 is notified when the corresponding attribute changes.

 ```javascript